 ▪about 2 hours per page to write a new document

-For a professionally made screencast (software video), the time required for storyboard development and production is about 1 up to 3 hours per minute playing time or even more—depending on the product and on your quality goals.
+For a professionally made screencast (software video), the time required for storyboard development and production is about 1 up to 3 hours per minute playing time—heavily depending on the product and on your quality goals.

 My rates are based on the specific professional requirements of a project.
 Please feel free to ask for an individual quote.

 My quotes are always based on realistic estimates, not on best-case scenarios.
-Of course, we only charge for the hours that were actually spent on the project.
+Of course, I only charge for the hours that were actually spent on the project.

 By the way: You shouldn’t trust any offer based on a price per page (the only exceptions: translations and proofreading).
-It’s much more user-friendly, but also much more challenging, to present the same information on “only” one page than to fill a dozen pages.
-Therefore, any price-per-page offer seriously penalizes user-friendly documentation and results in a conflict of interests.
+It’s much more user-friendly, but also much more challenging, to present the same information on “only” one page than to fill a number of pages in a hasty action.
+Any price-per-page offer seriously penalizes user-friendly documentation and results in a conflict of interests.